leoneago/MedBlueSGen/dDocent_pipeline/README.md

 ```
 Below is the included output:
 > This script will automatically filter a FreeBayes generated VCF file using criteria related to site depth, quality versus depth, strand representation, allelic balance at heterzygous individuals, and paired read representation.
+>
 > The script assumes that loci and individuals with low call rates (or depth) have already been removed.
-> Contact Jon Puritz (jpuritz@gmail.com) for questions and see script comments for more details on particular filters
+> Contact Jon Puritz (jpuritz@gmail.com) for questions and see script comments for more details on particular filters.
+>
-> Number of sites filtered based on allele balance at heterozygous loci, locus quality, and mapping quality / Depth
+> Number of sites filtered based on allele balance at heterozygous loci, locus quality, and mapping quality / Depth:
-> 2535 of 22660
+> 2535 of 22660.
+>
-> Number of additional sites filtered based on overlapping forward and reverse reads
+> Number of additional sites filtered based on overlapping forward and reverse reads:
-> 1855 of 20125
+> 1855 of 20125.
+>
 > Is this from a mixture of SE and PE libraries?
-Enter yes or no.
+Enter yes or no:
-`no`
+>`no`.

-> Number of additional sites filtered based on properly paired status
+> Number of additional sites filtered based on properly paired status:
-> 211 of 18270
+> 211 of 18270.
+>
-> Number of sites filtered based on high depth and lower than 2*DEPTH quality score
+> Number of sites filtered based on high depth and lower than 2*DEPTH quality score:
-> 976 of 18059
+> 976 of 18059.

                                             Adjusted Histogram of mean depth per site
   ![image](https://user-images.githubusercontent.com/51339439/224539627-187e3e94-5c80-412e-9153-edc5212733f0.png)

-> If distrubtion looks normal, a 1.645 sigma cutoff (~90% of the data) would be 310348.2065
+> If distrubtion looks normal, a 1.645 sigma cutoff (~90% of the data) would be 310348.2065.
+>
-> The 95% cutoff would be 1255
+> The 95% cutoff would be 1255.
+>
-> Would you like to use a different maximum mean depth cutoff than 1255, yes or no
+> Would you like to use a different maximum mean depth cutoff than 1255, yes or no:
-`no`
+>`no`.
-> Number of sites filtered based on maximum mean depth
+> Number of sites filtered based on maximum mean depth:
- > 975 of 18059
+> 975 of 18059.
+>
-> Total number of sites filtered
+> Total number of sites filtered:
-> 5578 of 22660
+> 5578 of 22660.
+>
-> Remaining sites
+> Remaining sites:
 > 17082
+>
 > Filtered VCF file is called Output_prefix.FIL.recode.vcf
 > Filter stats stored in BSdp5MIp25g9.filterstats